 Advising and Support Scheduling Tool (ASST) is now available!

-Peer Led Mentoring Groups, at Emory, are based on Collaborative Learning, a successful instruction method in which students work in groups toward a common academic goal, provide an opportunity to work together to explore important concepts, review class notes, discuss reading assignments, practice test-taking strategies, and prepare of examinations.
+Mentoring Groups are based on Collaborative Learning, a successful instruction method in which students work in groups toward a common academic goal, provide an opportunity to work together to explore important concepts, review class notes, discuss reading assignments, practice test-taking strategies, and prepare of examinations.
 Sessions are facilitated by an Emory undergraduate student recommended by faculty and trained in group faciliatation skills.

 These trained peer mentor leaders guide weekly sessions in an effort to apply the following goals: